 The first question to rise from this is how employees are supposed to be engaged in a business if they don’t even know how it’s operating or why?

-“There’s a common problem that is arising in businesses around the world,” explains Sharon Rider, an HR coordinator for Top Canadian Writers.
-“In short, more managers are replying to their employee’s emails later and later; they are saying ‘no’ to employees, they aren’t engaging or talking to them properly, either about work or social lives and they seem to favour employees that have similar views to them.”
+“There’s a common problem that is arising in businesses around the world,” explains Sharon Rider, “In short, more managers are replying to their employee’s emails later and later; they are saying ‘no’ to employees, they aren’t engaging or talking to them properly, either about work or social lives and they seem to favor employees that have similar views to them.”

 It’s important as a leader to stay neutral and to treat everybody the same.
 If you don’t find your leader motivating, or as someone who cares about you as an individual, you simply won’t get the desired results from these individuals, and they end up doing the bare minimum they need to get by and keep their jobs.